vogelito/glacierprotocol/_docs/withdrawal/bitcoin-litecoin-bitcoin-cash.md

     ```
     The recommended Acer laptop may require you to hold down the power button
     for several seconds to complete the shutdown.
-8. Repeat the steps above until M signatories have signed the trasnaction
+8. Repeat the steps above until M signatories have signed the transaction
     1. The status of Electrum should change to `Signed` once all required
     signatories have signed the transaction
     2. Once the transaction has been signed